webplatform/docs-wpd/Creating_API_pages/index.md

 This article offers a methodology for adding new API documentation pages to Web Platform Docs.
 It provides a process for adding several new pages -  as a branch - to the wiki.
 The discussion cites as an example the creation of  the [[apis/webrtc|WebRTC API]] pages.

+{{TODO|Once the final methodology is in place, and the fixes cited by the TODOs are in, remove all the TODOs like this one.}}

 =Listing page=

 The listing page is the top-level page that introduces the subject, in this example the WebRTC API.
 It uses the common API listing name to identify the subject.